shirakoslurper/shirakoslurper.github.io/docs/blog/posts/japan_food.md

 ---
 date:
   created: 2025-02-05
+links:
+  - Homepage: index.md#project-layout
+  - Blog index: blog/index.md
+categories:
+  - food
+tags:
+  - japan
+authors:
+  - shirakoslurper
 ---

-# Food Research in Japan
+# Some thoughts while researching restaurants in Japan

 You have to put in a bit more legwork when you're not plugged into the food scene (industry connections) and have a more limited budget to work with.